Fine Appeals and Extenuating Circumstances

 Borrowers are responsible for returning all items borrowed from the Library by the due date listed on LibrarySearch / My Account, and weekly Activity Reports are sent as courtesy reminders.

 If unable to return items by the due date, borrowers are urged to contact us as soon as possible, as failure to do so may impact on the result of an appeal.

 - Email email@example.com

 Borrowed items will automatically renew for up to four months, unless recalled.

 Laptops cannot be renewed.

-Items not returned within 2 weeks of the due date will be deemed Lost, and a Lost Item Bill for the replacement cost of the item plus a handling charge will be sent.
+Items not returned within 2 weeks of the due date will be deemed Lost, and a bill for the full replacement cost will be sent.